How To Write A Discussion In A Lab Report

 Q: How many references should I include in the discussion section?

 A: The number of references will depend on the extent to which you need to compare your findings with existing literature.
 As a general guideline, aim for at least three to five references.
-However, it's more important to include relevant and high-quality references than to simply meet a certain number.
+Still, it's more important to include relevant and high-quality references than to simply meet a certain number.

 Q: What if my results contradict my hypothesis?